wifisensing/PicoScenes-Manual/source/users.rst

           :figwidth: 175px
      -

+1. The affiliations listed above is extracted from the collected software usage data.
+Data collection is expressly stated in :doc:`/eula`.
-*The above list is in time order.*
+2. All affiliations above are added in time order.